 As Naim requires a UPnP server to stream the music to your network player, this will be the location of music from which the UPnP server streams.
 This may be on the same computer on which you run bliss, if the UPnP server is running on your computer.
 If your UPnP server is running on a NAS or elsewhere, you will need to mount the network drive.

 Onto the next step!
-Click Add and change cover art.
+Click the ON/OFF button under Cover art.
 You get the cover art settings:

 We can now set the Naim/UPnP album art rules we discussed above.
 All we need to do is: